jeffonbowen/cz_pika_2022/README.md

 # Analysis of Pika Data

-Get data files from SP site.
+Data and outputs are proprietary and should not be saved on GitHub.
+See the .gitignore file.

-Output is proprietary and should not be saved on GitHub.
+Get data_raw folder SP site.